Ekumen-OS/lambkin/src/benchmarks/beluga_vs_nav2/reports/beluga_vs_nav2_report/index.rst

 Nominal setup
 ^^^^^^^^^^^^^

-In the following, for a nominal setup this report assumes :math:`N = 2000` particles, a likelihood field sensor model, and a sequential (i.e. single-threaded) execution policy.
+In the following, for a nominal setup this report assumes :math:`N = 2000` particles (fixed), a likelihood field sensor model, and a sequential (i.e. single-threaded) execution policy.

 .. repl-quiet::